-S. Component of Marks Type of Scheme of Examination No. assessment allotted Assessment 1 Theory 40 Continuous evaluation (i) Three mid semester examinations shall be conducted for 15 marks each.The performance in best two shall be taken into consideration.(ii) 5 marks are allocated for quiz.
-Theory (iii) 5 marks are allocated for assignments.
+S. No. Component of assessment Marks allotted Type of Assessment Scheme of Examination 1 Theory 40 Continuous evaluation (i) Three mid semester examinations shall be conducted for 15 marks each.
+The performance in best two shall be taken into consideration. (ii) 5 marks are allocated for quiz. (iii) 5 marks are allocated for assignments.
 60 Semester-end examination The semester-end examination shall be for a maximum of 60 marks.
 Total 100 2 Practicals 100 Continuous evaluation 60 marks for performance, regularity, record / and case study.
 Weightage for each component shall be announced at the beginning of the semester.
 40 marks (30 marks for experiment (s) and 10 marks for practical Viva-voce) for the test conducted at the end of the Semester conducted by the concerned lab Teacher.
 Total 100 3 Project work 200 Project evaluation 150 marks for evaluation of the project work dissertation submitted by the candidate.
 50 marks are allocated for the project Viva-Voce.
-The project work evaluation and the Viva-Voce shall be conducted by one external examiner outside the University and the internal examiner appointed by and the internal examiner appointed be the Head of the Department.
+The project work evaluation and the Viva-Voce shall be conducted by one external examiner outside the University and the internal examiner appointed by the Head of the Department.